ncampigotto/ncampigotto.github.io/index.md

 <br>
 ### <u>News</u> 📆

+2023-09-25: 💬 *The University of Trento's Cognitive and Experimental Economics Laboratory is starting a new biweekly reading group!
+Click [here](https://github.com/CEEL-UNITN/BEEcon) for more details.
+Join the kickoff meeting on October 12 at 4PM.*

 2023-08-28: 📋 *The 10th Meeting of the Behavioural and Experimental Economics Network (BEEN), hosted by the Department of Economics and Management at the University of Trento, is taking place in two weeks.
-Download the final programme [HERE](https://drive.google.com/file/d/152V1cd3OYI3MYfteI9TrgQj3xE21hCVT/preview).*
+Download the final programme [here](https://drive.google.com/file/d/152V1cd3OYI3MYfteI9TrgQj3xE21hCVT/preview).*

 2023-07-12: 🚀 *This fall I will participate in the 44th Meeting of the Association of Southern European Economic Theorists ([ASSET](https://www.assetassoc.com)), which will be held in Lisbon on October 19-21.*

-2023-07-05: 💡 *Happy to share a new working paper entitled "Curbing Energy Demand through Voluntary Quotas: Experimental Evidence", jointly written with Marco Catola, Simone D'Alessandro, Pietro Guarnieri, and Lorenzo Spadoni.
-Read it on [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4500017).*

 [See older news](./news)